 One year I put each class into six groups and assigned each group one of the essential agreements.
 I gave them three minutes to talk about why it was important and then each group shared.

-A student seeks attention by being louder than everyone else while speaking a speech piece or poem or singing during a song.
+A student seeks attention/connection by being louder than everyone else while speaking a speech piece or poem or singing during a song.
 The above poster actually was changed to read: Sing, Speak, and Play Beautifully!

 During a quiet movement activity, two students talk.
 Rule: Move Silently